APN-Pucky/hPMML/docsrc/glossary.rst

         Machine learning model.
     Model Loading
-        Process taking as input a file containing a model serialized with PMML standard and producing as output the corresponding *cPMML* in-memory object.
+        Process taking as input a file containing a model serialized with PMML standard and producing as output the corresponding *hPMML* in-memory object.
     Model Scoring
         Process taking as input a model and a sample and producing as output a prediction.
     Prediction